Qingyi-Www/Final-Project/README.md

    The music in this film almost has the sound effect (sound from TV) but lacks music that expresses emotions.
 But I think that this short film without music will affect the understanding of the film, so I think that this short film can still highlight what my project is presenting

+### 5. Coding Part

-### 5. In Processing (a coding software based on Java), I have completed audio analysis and transferred the data to Arduino to synchronize LED strips and a vibration motor with the music.
+In Processing (a coding software based on Java), I have completed audio analysis and transferred the data to Arduino to synchronize LED strips and a vibration motor with the music.
 However, the merged file still needs debugging because some data analysis issues have resulted in reduced precision in the vibration motor's operation after merging.

 ![WechatIMG42](https://git.arts.ac.uk/storage/user/589/files/02db0616-8da2-4af5-87c0-91e601a26b82)